skfarhad/hazard_reporting_system/CONTRIBUTING.md

 ## License
-By contributing, you agree that your contributions will be licensed under its BSD 3 License.
+By contributing, you agree that your contributions will be licensed under its BSD 3 License. that covers the project.
-In short, when you submit code changes, your submissions are understood to be under the same [BSD-3 License](https://opensource.org/license/bsd-3-clause) that covers the project.
 Feel free to contact the maintainers if that's a concern.